wso2/docs-ei/en/streaming-integrator/docs/guides/fault-Handling.md

 - `WAIT`: The thread waits in the `back-off and re-trying` state, and reconnects once the connection is re-established.

-- `STREAM`: The corresponding fault stream is populated with the failed event and the error that occured while publishing.
+- `STREAM`: The corresponding error stream is populated with the failed event and the error that occured while publishing.

 - `STORE`: Stores the event with the error in the database specified in the sink annotation.